cutelabnyc/missedops-diy/README.md

 ![](./img/DSC_0056_Cropped.jpg)

 You only need to use three nuts to secure the panel for now.
-The goal is to make sure the LEDs are flush with the panel.
+The goal is to make sure everything is held in place and lines up correctly.

-## 18. Hold the module panel-side down so the LEDs lie flush with the panel
+## 18. Hold the module panel-side down so the LEDs fall flush with the panel

 ![](./img/DSC_0057_Cropped.jpg)

 Lift the module up with the panel facing down, so that the LEDs are pulled flush to the panel.
 You may need to wiggle them around a bit.

-## 19. Position the module panel-side down and solder jacks and LEDs
+## 19. Position the module panel-side down, so the LEDs stay in place, and solder the jacks, switch, and LEDs

 ![](./img/DSC_0058_Cropped.jpg)